lmiller1990/vue-testing-handbook/src/rendering-a-component.md

 And we want to test `<h1>My Vue App</h1>`  is rendered correctly.
 We also have a `<fetch-data>` component, that makes a request to an external API in its `mounted` lifecycle hook.

 If we use `mount`, although all we want to do is assert some text is rendered, `<fetch-data />` will make an API request.
 This will make our test slow and prone to failure.
 So, we stub out external dependencies.
 By using `shallowMount`, `<fetch-data />` will be replaced with a `<vuecomponent-stub />`, and the API call will not be initiated.

+As a rule of thumb, you should try to use `mount`, since that will more closely resemble your components and how they will appear in a real environment.
+That said, if you are having trouble with many API requests firing, or supplying the necessary dependencies to render your component, you can use `shallowMount`.: